RubyJane88/blogposttodo/README.md

 Update the application.properties with app.version, app.name, and app.description

 Run the app and then go to this link:

 * [http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/](http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/)

 In the Edit Configugations:

+###USER LOGIN

+_ Create a new package named userlogin in the com.blogposttodo.blogposttodo

+_ Inside the userlogin package, create the following packges: entity, dto, repository, service, controller

 ###JWT

+_ Create a jwt package under the .comblogposttodo.blogposttodo

+_ Create a models package under the jwt